sveinbjornt/searchfs/README.md

 <img src="http://sveinbjorn.org/images/executable_icon.jpg" width="128" height="128" alt="executable icon" style="float: right; margin-left: 20px; margin-bottom: 20px;" align="right">

-`searchfs` is a macOS command line tool to quickly search by filename on entire HFS+ and APFS volumes.
+`searchfs` is a Mac command line tool to quickly search by filename on entire HFS+ and APFS volumes.
 Searching takes place at the driver level using the file system catalog.
 This means the volume's directory tree can be scanned much faster than with a standard recursive filename search using `find`.

-Due to limitations in the underlying Darwin API, only case-insensitive filename matching is supported at this time.
+Search is case-insensitive by default.
+See the [man page]((https://sveinbjorn.org/files/manpages/searchfs.1.html)) for details.

 ## Download